open-cogsci/osdoc/content/pages/tutorials/wcst-python.md

 To start with, we'll create a display with four stimulus cards and one response card.
 However, which cards are shown will not, for now, depend on variables; that is, we will create a *static* display.

-Drag a a SKETCHPAD into *trial_sequence*, and rename it to *card_display*.
+Drag a SKETCHPAD into *trial_sequence*, and rename it to *card_display*.
 Use the image tool to draw four cards in a horizontal row somewhere near the top of the display; these will be the stimulus cards.
 Draw a single card near the bottom of the display; this will be the response card.
 Also add some text to indicate to the participant what he or she has to do, namely press `a`, `b`, `c`, or `d` to indicate which of the stimulus cards matches the response card.
 The exact text, layout, and cards are up to you!
 Tips: you can use the *scale* option to adjust the size of the cards; you can change the background color in the General Properties tab, which you can open by clicking on the top-level item of the experiment.

 For me, the result looks like this: